yyu233/doctor-ai/README.md

 Test audio:

-Click the start button, switch to the doctor companion tab, start speakig, the transcribed text should be printed on the bottom console.
+Click the start button, switch to the doctor companion tab, start speaking, the transcribed text should be printed on the bottom console.